kkilobyte/ditch-cros/readme.md

 5. Sometimes the Chromebook will turn itself back on (like when the charger is plugged in or taken out) in BOTH Linux and Windows.
 6. DisplayPort and VGA output via the DVI port doesn't work in Windows on `stumpy` Chromeboxes.
 7. Newer Chromebooks like `dedede boten` will fail to suspend on lid close half the time.
-8. The keyboard on newer 2-in-1 convertible Chromebooks like `dedede cret360` or `dedede boten` will stay active even in tablet form factor.
+8. The keyboard on newer 2-in-1 convertible Chromebooks like `dedede-cret360` or `dedede-boten` will stay active even in tablet form factor.
 9. `candy` doesn't suspend at all.
 ## Full ROM
 1. No Chrome or Chromium OS support, (you will run into driver issues like with audio or the trackpad).